Township No. 3 – 1st Range North of the Plymouth Patent – East of the Kennebec River

 ~ Hartland Town Reports ~

-Up until 1888, Warrants were posted around Hartland with generalized information pertaining to the upcoming Town Meeting.
-In the early years, the 1st Town Meetings were followed up by more detailed meetings to discuss and vote on specific financial appropriations per line item.
+For several decades, Warrants were posted all around Hartland with generalized information pertaining to the upcoming Town Meeting.
+In the early years, the initial Town Meeting was followed up by more detailed meetings to discuss and vote on specific financial appropriations per line item.

 Hartland Town Meeting Warrant – 1865

-The first detailed Town Report printed for distribution to Hartland Citizens was the 1888-1889 report which noted, “At the last annual meeting held on March 19, 1888, the following vote was passed and accordingly the following report has been made.
+New mandates for the reports were soon passed by voters as noted in the 1888-1889 Town Report, “At the last annual meeting held on March 19, 1888, the following vote was passed and accordingly the following report has been made.
 That the Selectmen’s Report shall be printed in full, giving each order, in favor of whom and for what purpose, also that said report shall be issued at least one week before the annual meeting.”

 ~ Street Names – 1897 ~